 1. Discuss the issue with your partner

 - Talk about what is happening with you and not what their behavior is doing to you.
-There is a possibility that your partner takes it amicably and actually sees the error of their ways.
+There’s a possibility that your partner takes it amicably and actually sees the error of their ways

 2. Agree to maintain balance and make compromises

-3. Transparency when it comes to finances
+3. Be transparent when it comes to finances

 4. Agree to make decisions together

-You can avoid double standards in relationships will become smoother if you start involving one another in the decision-making process.
+The road to dealing with double standards in relationships will become smoother if you start involving one another in the decision-making process.
 Decision-making is imperative to a relationship.
-Thus, if you keep on fighting over small decisions, like watching movies or picking a place for a date (as one partner overpowers the other), how will you make bigger decisions in life?
+If you keep on fighting over small decisions, like watching movies or picking a place for a date (as one partner overpowers the other), how will you make bigger decisions in life?
 These aren’t the characteristics of a healthy relationship.

-In such a scenario, a partner who makes the other watch movies of his/her choice or only insists that they go to a certain restaurant must stop being stubborn
+- In such a scenario, a partner who makes the other watch movies of their choice or only insists that they go to a certain restaurant must stop being stubborn

-5. Meeting each other’s needs
+5. Meet each other’s needs